Most remote hiring processes do not fail because there are no good candidates.

 Remote worldwide, contractor role.

-Remote within ±3 hours of Eastern Time.
+Remote within plus or minus three hours of Eastern Time.

 Remote-first, with two company meetups per year.